 You can use store bought ingredients or try making some of my healthier homemade options.
 These wraps can be enjoyed hot or cold.
 Feel free to warm or toast your tortillas prior to wrapping.
 Making the wrap itself is easy once you have all the ingredients that you need.
 Once you’ve made the falafel balls, tahini sauce, and pickled carrots, you’ll only need to grate the beet and slice the cucumber.

 To assemble these wraps grab a tortilla, spread the tahini sauce on the bottom, layer the falafel balls then the vegetables, and drizzle with a little more tahini sauce.
-To help keep them together, you can stick a large wooden skewer through the sides or wrap them in parchment paper.
+To help keep the wraps together, you can stick a wooden skewer through the sides or wrap them in parchment paper.

 Tips For Success